RKKY to Kondo crossover in Helical Edge of a Topological Insulator: Introduction

 The Kondo effect can be suppressed by the indirect exchange MI interaction, the Ruderman--Kittel--Kasuya--Yosida (RKKY) interaction \cite{Kittel}, if the helical edge is coupled to a dense array of the MIs.
-According to the Donniach criterion \cite{doniach_1977}, ``the winner of the RKKY-Kondo competition'' can be foud by comparing $ T_{K} $ with the characteristic RKKY energy scale \ER.
+According to the simple picture of the Doniach criterion \cite{doniach_1977}, the ``winner of the RKKY-Kondo competition'' can be found by comparing $ T_{K} $ with the characteristic RKKY energy scale \ER.
 The latter means the energy gap which opens after the RKKY correlations lift a degeneracy in the energy of the uncorrelated MIs.
-If $T \to 0$ but $\ER \gg \TK$, the RKKY correlations overwhelm the Kondo screening which may lead to many nontrivial effects, including the Anderson localization of the helical electrons caused by the random magnetic anisotropy \cite{AAY,YeWYuA}, and nontrivial magnetically correlated phases \cite{MaciejkoLattice,Hsu_2017,TI-SupSol,Hsu_2018}.
+If $T \to 0$ but $\ER \gg \TK$, the RKKY correlations overwhelm the Kondo screening which may lead to many nontrivial effects, including Anderson localization of the helical electrons caused by the random magnetic anisotropy \cite{AAY,YeWYuA}, and magnetically correlated phases \cite{MaciejkoLattice,Hsu_2017,TI-SupSol,Hsu_2018}.
 The RKKY-induced magnetic order in helical 1D systems is nontrivial and qualitatively different from that in their non-helical counterparts, cf. Refs. \cite{TsvelikOYe_2019,TsvelikOYe_2020} and references therein.

 Since \TK does not depend on the MI density while \ER typically decays with increasing the inter-impurity distance, $ R $ -- see \Eq{H-RKKY} below, one can surmise that there is a characteristic distance defined by the equality $\TK \simeq \ER(x_c) $, which separates the RKKY- and Kondo-dominated phases, $ R < x_c $ and $ R > x_c $ respectively.
 This conclusion is inspired by a misleading analogy with the physics of non-helical wires \cite{LeeToner,FuruNaga,egger_1996, hallberg_1997,egger_1998}.
 One of us (in collaboration with V.\,I.\,Yudson \cite{Yevt_2018}) have recently considered two MIs coupled to the helical edge and shown that, if either the electron-electron interaction or the magnetic XXY anisotropy or both are strong, $ x_c $ shrinks and the Kondo effect overwhelms the RKKY interaction over all macroscopic inter-impurity distances.
 This unexpected conclusion has been drawn based on phenomenological arguments and on the analytical consideration of limiting cases.
 This theory reveals many quantitative features but is far from being complete.
 In particular, it cannot predict whether the above mentioned phases with finite and vanishing $ x_c $ are separated by a crossover or by a phase transition and whether the MIs remain somehow correlated even in the Kondo-dominated phase.